revol/pyPLCD/README.md

 ## notice
-This is my first python project\n
+This is my first python project

-It should help me to learn Python...\n
+It should help me to learn Python...

 Any recommendations/tipps are welcome :)